ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 Every Shutter Bombs grenade is made by Enola Gaye and ignites without a lighter:

-• Wire-pull (EG25, WP40, WP40-D, Twin Vent II): pull a ring or wire tab from the side to ignite.
+• Wire-pull (EG25, WP40, WP40-D, Twin Vent II): pull the ring firmly to the side — never straight up — to ignite.

 Both activate in about 1 to 2 seconds.
 None of our products are fuse-lit, so you never need a flame source.
+(For a deeper breakdown, see our guide on wire-pull vs. top-pull smoke grenades.)

 Are Shutter Bombs ATF compliant?